 Click here for other Weight Watchers tuna recipes.

 Also check out our Weight Watchers Egg Salad recipe that is also zero points.

 This recipe is part of our popular Holy Mess 3 Day Diet which was featured in Woman’s World magazine.

-I like to make a large batch of this tuna salad during my weekend meal prep and enjoy it for my lunches during the week.
-Since this Weight Watchers Tuna Salad recipe is zero points on Blue and Purple and low points on Green, you will have plenty of points left over for breakfast, dinner, and snacks.
+I like to make a large batch of this tuna salad during my weekend WW meal prep and enjoy it for my lunches during the week.
+If you eat this for lunch with veggies and perhaps a salad or light bread or bun, you will have plenty of points left over for breakfast, dinner, and snacks.

 I like to wait and add just a bit of light mayo at serving time since I really like the tangy zip and don’t want it to get lost in the tartness of the Greek yogurt.

 Zero Point Tuna Salad Recipe – Quick and Easy!